DeFUCC/hashkeys/README.md

 Reactive Noble cryptography for local‑first apps and p2p identity. `hashkeys` exposes a Vue 3 composable `useAuth()` that returns a reactive object running all cryptography in a Web Worker and provides a simple API for:

-- Authentication from a passphrase or bech32 master key
+- Authentication from a passphrase, a bech32 master key or Shamir shares
 - Identity and public keys
 - Sign/verify
 - Symmetric and end‑to‑end encryption